Non-ergodic statistics and spectral density estimation for stationary real harmonizable symmetric $\alpha$-stable processes: Conclusion

 Harmonizable $S\alpha S$ processes are one of the three main classes of stationary $S\alpha S$ processes.
 Unlike stationary moving average $S\alpha S$ processes, the harmonizable case has not received much attention from a statistical point of view.
 This is mainly due to the non-ergodicity of these processes, which inhibits the application of standard empirical methods.

-We considered the special case of stationary real harmonizable $S\alpha S$, in which the circular control measure of the process is the product of the uniform probability measure on the unit circle $(0,2\pi)$ and the so-called control measure $m$.
-Assuming that the control measure $m$ has a symmetric density $f$, the goal our work was to develop a consistent and efficient statistical procedure to estimate $f$.
+We considered the special case of stationary real harmonizable $S\alpha S$, in which the circular control measure of the process is the product of the uniform probability measure on the unit circle $(0,2\pi)$ and a finite control measure $m$.
+Assuming that the control measure $m$ has a symmetric density $f$, the goal of our work was to develop a consistent and efficient statistical procedure to estimate $f$.

 The series representation in Proposition \ref{series} shows that a SRH $S\alpha S$ process $X$ is a conditional non-ergodic harmonic Gaussian process.
-In Theorem \ref{harmergthm} we derived the non-ergodic limits of the empirical characteristic function of $X$ and the lag process $\left\{X(t+h)-X(t):t\in\mathbb{R}\right\}$, $h>0$.
+In Theorem \ref{nonerglim} and Remark \ref{lagprocess} we derived the non-ergodic limits of the empirical characteristic function of $X$ and the lag process $\left\{X(t+h)-X(t):t\in\mathbb{R}\right\}$, $h>0$.
 These limits can be explicitly given in terms of the Bessel function of the first kind of order $0$ and the processes' invariant sets.